cicirello/JavaPermutationTools/README.md

 `ant` from the command line.
 If your working directory is the parent of build, then execute: `ant -f build/build.xml`

 The default of the provided ant build file, compiles all source files and all JUnit tests, executes all test cases, and generates the jar file of the library.
 The build process will terminate on any test case failures.
+The default does not compile the example programs or the experiment replication programs.
+To include those in the build as well then execute `ant all` (if your working directory is the build directory) or `ant -f build/build.xml all` (if your working directory is the parent of build).

+If you use the ant build file, the build will generate the following directories: bin (for the compiled Java classes), testbin (for the compiled JUnit tests), lib (for the jar file of the library), and exbin (for the compiled example programs and experiment replication programs).

 ## Contribute